jcbym/jcbym.github.io/about.md

 title: ""
 ---

 Hi!
 I am a 2nd year PhD student in Computer Science at UC San Diego, advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
-I am part of the [Programming Systems Group](https://cseweb.ucsd.edu/groups/progsys/) and the [Design Lab](https://designlab.ucsd.edu/) at UCSD.
+I am part of the [Programming Systems Group](https://cseweb.ucsd.edu/groups/progsys/) and the [Design Lab](https://designlab.ucsd.edu/).

-My research focus is at the intersection of **human-computer interaction** and **programming languages**.
-I am interested in building *programming interfaces* that help end users and domain experts interactively write and reason about programs with agency.

-Lately, I've been excited about shrinking the power gap between traditional programming and graphical tools (e.g. spreadsheets) for working with data.
-I am approaching this problem from two angles: first, by enhancing spreadsheets with *explicit structure* using graphical, manipulable data structures and custom abstractions on the grid; and second, by designing new programming-by-demonstration tools for directly manipulating tabular data.
+My research is in human-computer interaction, with a focus on programming tools.
+Lately, I've been excited about shrinking the power gap between spreadsheets and code for end-users working with data.

-In the past, I worked on program synthesis, CS/design education, and even biology research!
-I did my undergrad and MS at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
-I owe a lot to my amazing mentors, both past and present!
+In the past, I worked on program synthesis, CS education, and biology.
+I did my undergrad and MS at UC Berkeley, where I worked with [Sarah E. Chasins](https://schasins.com/) and [Justin Lubin](https://jlubin.net/).
+I owe a lot to my amazing mentors, past and present!

 ## Publications
 <sup>(\* = equal contribution)</sup>